JadissEL/BOG-BOA/README.md

 Referrals:
 A refferal portal should be inserted to track the participants referral status:
+          - Total investment of child participants
+          - Total Earnings of child participants
+          - Data about each child participant
+          - Private chat with child participant
+          - Channel to manage the child participant community

+Partiipants would have the possibility to createe contests after a number of participation

 The Insertion of a CryptoCoins system is Envisaged so we are open for Ideas The inclusion of an Ecosystem is possible so we are open fr ideas
+All kind of Idea are must welcome